-- To escape from problems that may seem overwhelming - To end painful feelings of sadness, rejection, or loss - To avoid disappointing others - To stop feelings of shame and guilt - Because they feel that life isn't worth living - Because they feel worthless and hopeless about the future - Because alcohol or drugs have altered their thinking and mood - Because they believe that others would be better off without them
+- To escape from problems that may seem overwhelming - To end painful feelings of sadness, rejection, or loss - To avoid disappointing others - To stop feelings of shame and guilt - Because they feel worthless and hopeless about the future - Because alcohol or drugs have altered their thinking and mood - Because they feel that life isn't worth living - Because they believe that others would be better off without them

 People who die by suicide usually believe that it is the only way out.
 Their thinking is clouded and they are not able to realize how their actions will affect the people who care about them.
-Treatment of Depression decreases risk for suicide.
+Treating Schizophrenia decreases risk for suicide.